Kern River: The Mighty Kern River

-The Mighty Kern River - This 2021 children's book was written by Author Teresa Adamo and illustrator Jen Williams-Cordova "to raise awareness about Bakersfield’s mostly dry river and efforts to revive a more regular flow of water through town."
+"The Mighty Kern River" is a children's book in the "Indy, Oh Indy" series created by author Teresa Adamo and illustrator Jennifer Williams-Cordova.
+The book takes readers on a tour of the Kern River, from its mountain origins to the Buena Vista Lake Aquatic Recreation Area west of Bakersfield.
+The book was inspired by Bring Back the Kern, a grassroots group raising awareness about Bakersfield's mostly dry river and efforts to revive a more regular flow of water through town.